A recent investment in a portable metabolic gas analyser, PNOE, has opened up a fitness testing service.

 File Type: |

 Athletes use metabolic analysis to accurately determine their heart rate and/or power zones.
-There is plenty of strong science showing the benefit of working at specific zones rather than always working at full intensity or always working at low intensities, in order to challenge the different energy systems of the body.
+It is widely known that working at specific zones through using adequate intervals rather than always working at full intensity or always working at low intensities is of benefit to the individual, in order to challenge the different energy systems of the body and address any metabolic inefficiencies found on testing.

 Other metrics examined